AM2R-Community-Developers/AM2RLauncher/README.md

 - `openssl`
 - `fuse2`

+On Arch Linux, you can install these by running:

+`sudo pacman -S --needed dotnet-runtime fuse2 gtk3 libappindicator-gtk3 openssl webkit2gtk xdelta3 lib32-openal lib32-libpulse`

 Refer to your local package manager for Instructions.
 Optionally, for APK creation any Java runtime is needed.